Skip to Content

 a beautiful lush garden with zinnias and sunflowers

-Planting sunflower seeds directly in the ground
+Planting directly in the ground

 You can also very easily just plant your seeds directly in the ground.
 If you aren’t into seed starting, direct-sowing sunflowers directly in the ground is actually probably the most common way to grow them.